alexnavah/calculator_service/README.md

 - Int32 variables for most of the properties, except for squareroot operations.
 - As journal is only needed to be kept for the duration of the application, I have used memory cache. (*Microsoft.Extensions.Caching.Memory.IMemoryCache*)
 - Design patterns such as command/query segregation, singletons,...
-- Programming principles such as SOLID.
+- Programming principles such as SOLID and TDD.
 - Logging requests middleware.

 # How to run